See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 .
 For

-increase the quality of the default font, use the following option:// High-quality SDF font
+example, to increase the quality of the default font, use the following option:// High-quality SDF font

 fontRasterizerOptions: {